iamthespacecadet said: Say five facts about yourself and then send this to ten of your favorite followers who you absolutely love. <3!

 5) An Old Man in Military Costume (Rembrant van Rijn) — This fellow is like an old friend.
 I go to the Getty at least once a year, and I always make sure to visit him.
 I love his rheumy old eyes and consternated expression and ridiculous feather.
 You can really see Rembrandt’s mastery when you get up close to the shiny bits; the base color, shadow, reflected light and highlight are laid down with such economy and confidence.

-sonicthehedgehunk asked: top five movies?
+sonicthehedgehunk said: top five movies?

 This is a question I was half hoping for, half dreading, because I am a great big movie fan and HOW DO I CHOOSE?